bainewedlock/workflowdemo/README.md

 - a workaround could be to bypass the API and access the DB directly
 - see https://github.com/danielgerlag/workflow-core/discussions/861

 ## Ideas
 - purging of old workflows should be scheduled
   (maybe with a BackgroundService from Microsoft.Extensions.Hosting)

+## Some notes if you want to use it in your app
+- I installed signalr "as a client library", see libman.js
+- I think you could simply copy the following directories
+  - Pages/Account
+  - Pages/Workflows
+  - Generic/WalzWorkflow
+- I used SQLite to be independent of a standalone db server
+- check out what you need from Program.cs, it has comments